OUR STORY: STRAIGHT FROM THE GO

 I created the phrase/movement “Straight From The Go” to dispel the belief that Chicago is by nature a violent city that has no interest in creating a safe community where citizens can live in peace and harmony.
 I was determined to make a difference by changing the image of my great city and rejecting the name Chi-Raq.

-Smith, currently a junior at The University of Missouri in Columbia, created Straight From The Go while she was a 17-year-old National Honor Society student at Morgan Park High School.
+Smith, a Cum Laude graduate of The University of Missouri in Columbia and member of Alpha Kappa Alpha Sorority Inc., currently earning a second degree in textile apparel management (product development), created Straight From The Go while she was a 17-year-old National Honor Society student at Morgan Park High School.
 She felt it was her was civic pride that propelled her to transform the negative images associated with the city into something more positive.
 To date, Smith has spoken to countless audiences and received many awards, including being the youngest recipient of the Norman Bobbins award, for her commitment to creating positive change.
 A portion of all product sales is given to victims of gun violence and families of fallen first responders.

 A.M.A (Ask Me Anything)